 India Urges Private Investment in Coal Projects Amid Surging Electricity Demand

 Sources present at the meeting revealed that Minister Singh urged private entities not to miss the growth opportunity presented by investments in coal projects.
-The call comes just weeks ahead of the U.N. conference, where France, with U.S. support, aims to advocate for a halt to private financing for coal-based power plants, as reported by Reuters.
+The call comes just weeks ahead of the U.N. climate conference, where France, with U.S. support, aims to advocate for a halt to private financing for coal-based power plants, as reported by Reuters.

 The Ministry of Power in India did not immediately respond to requests for comment on the matter.